sean-niemann/RSC-Single-Player/README.md

 # RSC-Single-Player
-RSC Single Player is a standalone single player RuneScape Classic reproduction and sandbox.
+RSC Single Player is a standalone single player RSC reproduction and sandbox.
 The application handles itself entirely and does not rely on a local server nor database.

 # Browser Version (Version 2.4)
 * https://nemotech.org/apps/rsc-js/ (Use username "test" for player account, or username "root" or "zoso" for dev account)